Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: NUMERICAL EXPERIMENTS

-For the two instances with 3 $\epsilon$-best arms $\bm\mu_2$ and $\bm\mu_3$, we now report in Table~\ref{tab:Allocation} the optimal weights in $\cW_\epsilon(\bm\mu)$.
-There is one such weight for $\bm\mu_2$ and two for $\bm\mu_3$ in which the fraction allocation to the two best arms are exchanged.
-We also report in this table the empirical fraction of selection of each arm by $\epsilon$-TaS.
 For the regular instance $\bm\mu_2$, according to Lemma~\ref{lem:Converging} the empirical proportions converge to the true proportions.
 However, as can be seen from Table~\ref{tab:Allocation} the convergence is slow and did not yet occur at the stopping time $\tau_\delta$ (all sub-optimal arms are slightly over sampled which may be a consequence of the forced exploration scheme).
 For the non-regular instance $\bm\mu_3$ in which there are two candidate optimal weights, $\epsilon$-TaS has no convergence guarantee towards one of these weights (and \cite{Degenne18Sticky} propose a fix).
 Just like for $\bm\mu_2$, we see that all sub-optimal arms are slightly over-sampled under $\bm\mu_3$.
 On average over many simulations, the strategy spends about the same time on the two optimal arms, which could indicate that ``convergence'' occurs towards $w^{*,4}_{\epsilon_3}(\bm\mu_3)$ or $w^{*,5}_{\epsilon_3}(\bm\mu_3)$ half of the time.
 Even without proper convergence guarantees, $\epsilon$-TaS performs very well on $\bm\mu_3$ as can be noted from Table~\ref{tab:SC}.

-\section{Conclusion}
+\section{CONCLUSION}

 We proposed a non-asymptotic way to analyze parallel Generalized Likelihood Ratio Tests, which can be used is various adaptive testing settings, from sequential to active testing, even in the presence of overlapping hypotheses.
 We also presented a way to derive lower bounds providing the exact asymptotic sample complexity of some testing problems.
 Remarkably, for problem instances that belong to multiple hypotheses, non-asymptotic lower bounds are still out of reach, maybe because of the use of the low-level change of low formula.
 An interesting open question is thus to know whether lower bounds can always be derived using only the high-level form, in a way that provides non-asymptotic results.
 So far, we were not able to achieve this goal, nor to show that it is impossible.